-For Michael Hackett (Stephen Lang) his lemon groves are everything and he sweats blood and tears every day tending to his trees.
+For Michael Hackett (Stephen Lang - Murder Between Friends) his lemon groves are everything and he sweats blood and tears every day tending to his trees.
 It is why it hits him hard when part of his crop has to be burned to the ground due to an infection which could hit other farmers across the valley.
-What also upsets him is that his eldest boy, Mickey (Jeremy London), wants nothing to do with the grove, couldn't care if it is destroyed and just dreams of getting away from the place.
-To make things more confusing is the re-appearance of Michael's estranged father Sam (Ralph Waite) who cleared off 30 years earlier having not wanted anything to do with the Lemon grove either.
-Caught in the middle of all this tension is Michael's wife Elizabeth (JoBeth Williams) and their youngest son Tyler (Erik von Detten).
+What also upsets him is that his eldest boy, Mickey (Jeremy London - Breaking Free), wants nothing to do with the grove, couldn't care if it is destroyed and just dreams of getting far away from the place.
+To make matters even more confusing is the re-appearance of Michael's estranged father, Sam (Ralph Waite - A Walton Wedding), who cleared off 30 years earlier having not wanted anything to do with the family lemon grove either.
+Caught in the middle of all this tension is Michael's wife, Elizabeth (JoBeth Williams - Victim of Love), and their youngest son, Tyler (Erik von Detten).

-"A Season of Hope" is the sort of movie that when you have been around the made for TV block a few times will recognize where it is heading before the first half hour is up.
-As a movie reviewer it also makes it hard to really review because the parts of the movie are so familiar.
-As such we have Michael who resents his absent father, works hard to keep the lemon grove going and expects his son to do the same because he tells him so.
+"A Season of Hope" is the sort of movie that when you have been around the made for TV movie block a few times will recognize where it is heading before the first half hour is even up.
+As a movie reviewer it also makes it hard to really review because the majority of the movie ends up too familiar and predictable.
+As such we have Michael who resents his estranged father, works hard to keep the lemon grove going and expects his son to do the same because he tells him so.
 But then we have the son who wants to live his own life rather than the one his father wants him to have.
-And then we have the grandfather who shows up wanting to make amends for having cleared off for 30 years having received some bad news.
+And then we have Sam who shows up wanting to make amends for having cleared off for 30 years having now received some bad news.
 As such we have bonding, air clearing, forgiveness and of course working together to try and save the grove.

 What this all boils down to is that "A Season of Hope" is an okay movie but it is also a familiar movie with some routine drama around a farmer on the verge of losing his land whilst mixing in some father, son, grandchild bonding.